hraberg/foil/README.md

 Foil still only compiles to C++.

+## Reflections After Third Week

+### Changes

+This week was quite slow, the main thing is that I've ditched `std::forward_list` for `foil::core::ConsList` which is a normal cons list implemented in Foil itself.
+This lead to allowing for usage of a few more C++ constructs so one could express the iterators etc. directly in Foil.
+This list uses `std::shared_ptr` to allow for sharing of tails.

+I've added `:unsafe` meta data which is necessary to use to compile operations using raw pointers.

+I've also added the start of a small set of testing utilities, with the aim to refactor `example.cljc` into `tests.cljc` and group it into reasonable tests.

+`doseq` and `for` now support the expected directives like `:let`, `:while` and `:when`.

+Allowing `|` to represent `,` in tags which removes the need for most (but not all) use of string tags.

+### Outlook

+At this point Foil is quite complete for what it is.
+Many library functions could be added (and potentially tranducers etc.), but the semantics of the language is now quite clear.
+It fully embraces RIAA and use of smart pointers, and compiles down to quite readable C++.

+The compiler is still single pass, and I've let the formatting slide a bit, as that's actually one of the harder things to keep track of while generating the output.

+My next steps will mainly involve cleaning up the tests and then decide what to do next.
+I've started to read about region based memory management and doing more research again, and there are several ways from here that could be taken:

+1. Evolve Foil as is and just add more features (see above).
+2. Try to add custom region based allocators and do more analysis when compiling to aim for memory safety.
+3. Decouple the compiler front end better from the code generator.
+4. Redo the entire thing and target Rust instead of C++.
+Rust doesn't have templates the same way C++ has, so the compilation strategy (or language semantics) likely must change a bit.
+My impression is that generating the correct lifetimes will be quite hard, but this would potentially still be easier than the next option.
+5. Retarget to something simpler, like C+libc or WASM+WASI.
+This requires more work in the compiler, but gives full control over the semantics.
+This requires doing proper type and lifetime analysis / inference.
+6. Consider Truffle/JVM.
+7. Back to the drawing board.

+As it stands, Foil isn't very portable, as it's heavily tied to C++, RIAA and STL.
+Some analysis what one wants to achieve is needed before pushing further.
+There are two slightly conflicting goals at play, creating a small non-GC Lisp that allows for systems programming, and creating a small Lisp that can be ported easily to different targets.

+One implicit goal here is to tease out the minimal useable subset of Clojure one wants to have available in this core.
+If this subset is small enough, and coupled with a portable test suite, reuse might not be that necessary as it's potentially easy to rewrite it for each target.
+More advanced features can then be built on and share the core.

 ## Name

 Unknown to me, turns out there are (at least) a few things called